csirmaz-lit/Primus-Vittason/book.md

 “One can argue that the more the self, via Care, extends to possessions and other people of interest, the more it protects itself from its demise, its death with the body, and the more bearable the tragedy of the Experience becomes.

 “Consequently Care and interest needs to be temporarily withdrawn from others and possessions, and focus should primarily be on the original, very limited body itself for one to reach the Experience.”

-# ***

-Humans are information.
-Also, at the moment we cannot download this information and store it in the cloud to ask someone a question or let them see their children after they have died, so the best way to preserve this information is to get people to live.

-This is why I don't care if protesters against killing are looting.
-Panes of glass, TV sets, handbags are expensive, but we know how to replace the information in them quite precisely.
-Is it needless vandalism?
-Yes.
-Does it cause damage and suffering to honest working people?
-Yes.
-Is it destroying precious, unique information that we have absolutely no hope of restoring?
-No.

-Is killing doing that?
-Yes.

-#
+# V Death

-Death, at first approximation, is the destruction of our bodies.
-As we have established that there is no need for a soul (and so it likely does not exist), and that faculties like memory and cognition are functions of the body, death also means the destruction of the I.
+“Death, at first approximation, is the destruction of our bodies.
+As we have established that there is no need for a soul (and so it likely does not exist), and that faculties like memory and cognition are functions of the body, death means the destruction of the self.

+“Note that here, we use ‘body’ in its original sense.
+In the case of one’s death, other objects, organisms or humans in one’s Care continue to function - while, arguably, the circle of Care itself ceases to exist.

-But what does this destruction mean?
+“What does the destruction of the body mean?
 Most events leading to death are not extreme (high-energy) enough to, for example, change the atoms in our bodies; they may not even change the molecules.
 What they inevitably change instead is the physical arrangement of the elements or parts of the body, which leads to the loss of various functions (movement, speech, cognition, etc.).
-Among these are the ones that are prerequisites of the I experience, so once we are dead, we no longer have an I experience.
+Among these are the ones that are prerequisites of the Experience, so once dead, we can no longer have the Experience.

-This change of arrangement that leads to a loss is similar to how information encoded in macroscopic systems can disappear apparently without a trace.
-We can burn books, destroy paintings and computers, and never be able to recreate the text of the book, or the picture in the painting.
-This won't come as a surprise to anyone, but it seems at odds with the assertion of quantum mechanics that no information can be lost -- the modern equivalent of the law of conversation of mass.
+“This change of arrangement that leads to a loss is similar to how information encoded in macroscopic systems can disappear apparently without a trace.
+We can burn books, destroy paintings and computers, and never be able to recreate the text, the picture, or the data.
+This won’t come as a surprise to anyone, but it seems at odds with the assertion in quantum mechanics that no (quantum) information can be lost.

-The likely explanation here is that a special macroscopic arrangement, used to encode some useful information, represent very-very tiny amounts of energy which is drowned out by the energies represented even by chemical processes.
-A fire converting the carbohydrates of a book into water and carbon dioxide doesn't care much if the pages are filled with random letters or the text of Hamlet.
-It is likely true that burning a book of Hamlet will increase entropy more than burning a book with random letters, but this difference is likely be very tiny.
+“The likely explanation to this apparent contradiction is that a special macroscopic arrangement, used to encode some useful information, represents a very-very tiny amount of energy which is drowned out even by the energies of chemical processes.
+A fire converting the carbohydrates of a book into water and carbon dioxide doesn’t care much if the pages are filled with random letters or the text of Hamlet.
+It is likely true that burning a book of Hamlet will increase entropy more than burning a book with random letters, but this difference is likely to be very tiny.
 In other words, in the macroscopic word, we can store information virtually for free, but we can also easily lose it.
 And this is also true of life.

+“That is, humans are information,” Primus concluded.
+“But at the moment we cannot download this information and store it in cloud computers to ask someone a question or let them see their children after they have died, so the best way to preserve this information is to let people to live.”

-#
+# ***

-Humans may be unique in the fact that they are aware of their own death.
+“Humans may be unique in the fact that they are aware of their own death.
 Is the fact that I know I am going to die necessary to achieve the Experience?

-No one actually knows that they are going to die.
+“No one actually knows that they are going to die.
 We merely assume, based on our similarity to other people, that we are also going to die, and with largely the same consequences.
 If one either rejects this assumption of similarity (I am superman - everyone else dies but this does not apply to me), or rejects that the outside world actually exists (people appear to have died, but this may not be real or true) then one can also assume that they will not die.

-Of course, if one assumes that one will continue to exist infinitely (and without ageing and ailments), it is easier to sidestep the problems posed by the Experience as even if one is limited in space (as the body is not infinite, and so one only has a narrow perspective of the world), one has all the time to compensate for this limitations.
-(Note that here we presuppose a traditional experience of space and time.)
+“Of course, if one assumes that one will continue to exist infinitely (and without aging and ailments), it is easier to sidestep the problems posed by the Experience as even if one is limited in space (as the body is not infinite, and so one only has a narrow perspective of the world), one has all the time to compensate for this limitation.
+(Here we presuppose traditional space and time.)
 In other words, even if one experiences Entrapment, it can be seen much less of a problem; even if one is unique, it is much less frightening.

-In this sense, being aware of death certainly makes dealing with the Experience more urgent.
+“In this sense, being aware of death certainly makes dealing with the Experience more urgent.

-Still, even without awareness of death, many aspects of the Experience continue to hold true.
-One is still limited to one's body, so Entrapment is there; one is still different from everything else, so so is the Primeval Difference, and one can still see onself as unique.
-And it is likely still true that one's body, and together with it, one oneself can be destroyed with relative ease.
+“Still, even without awareness of death, many aspects of the Experience continue to hold true.
+One is still limited to one’s body, so Entrapment is there; one is still different from everything else, so so is the Primeval Difference, and one can still see onself as unique.
+And it is likely still true that one’s body, and together with it, one oneself can be destroyed with relative ease.

-Overall, an entity that has the expectation to exist indefinitely may find it less important to consider different facets of the Experience, but it is still affected by them.
-Death is therefore not required for the Experience.
+“Overall, an entity that has the expectation to exist indefinitely may find it less important to consider different facets of the Experience, but it is still affected by them.
+Death is therefore not required for the Experience.”

-#
+# ***

-Elsewhere I will argue that the "I" is, in fact, information.
-Let's assume that I have already marshalled my reasons for this claim.
-So if it is true, what happens to this information after death?
+Primus started the next session in a happy mood.
+“I have said that humans are information.
+But if so, what happens to this information after death?

-Clearly, with the disintegration of the system that is the I, the I as a generator of information ceases to function.
-However, in a sense, the information it expressed continues to function--its verbal messages are translated, reinterpreted, and through these processes it in effect continues to participate in various dialogues.
+“Clearly, with the disintegration of the system that is the I or self, the I as a generator of information ceases to function.
+However, in a sense, the information it expressed continues to function—its verbal messages are translated, reinterpreted, and through these processes it in effect continues to participate in various dialogues.
 Is Plato dead when he argues in the head of a student reading The Republic for the first time?
 Is Shakespeare dead on stage?
 It seems any information continues to function as long as it exists, which entails that physically, it escapes destruction, and a manuscript, a recording, portrait, sculpture, painting or image survives.
 Pharaohs had their deeds recorded in hieroglyphs carved in stone apparently to make sure the text survives for eternity.
-But nowadays, we have Facebook.
-With cheaper and cheaper electronic storage, and institutions like Google and Facebook which rely on retaining information for their financial success, and like the Internet Archive and its Wayback Machine, most, if not all, information we put online is saved in theory for eternity, and in practice probably until a really-really big catastrophe in which all other information carriers, including paper in libraries, will also perish.
-Our problem now is not how to save the data, but how to index and search in it, as information that cannot be found is more or less equivalent to being lost.
-This is how data centres have become our 21st-century pyramids, and this is why, if you post a lot on Facebook, you'll live for a very, very long time.

-#
+Nowadays one can leave an electronic trail of information on the Internet and on various social networks.
+These trails can become our pyramids, as long as they are not forgotten, or simply deleted.

+**“Praise librarians, praise archaeologists, praise historians - they sacrifice their lives to preserve that which would be lost forever.”**

-It is worth considering that there is a very narrow channel of information through which we get to know another person: sight, hearing, touch, but perhaps most importantly, verbal communication.
-If so, much of this, especially verbal communication can be deferred (as when reading some writing), and can also be deferred beyond the person's death.
-Such communication can continue to influence and so in some sense, for other people, the person continues to function as if alive.
-(Have you read a book and then only learned afterwards that its author has died a few years back?
-Did it matter?)
+“It is worth considering that there is a very narrow channel of information through which we get to know another person: sight, hearing, touch, but perhaps most importantly, verbal communication.
+This is in line with the tenet of material perception.
+If so, much of this information, especially verbal communication, can be deferred—for example, when reading some writing—, and can also be deferred beyond the person's death.
+Such communication can continue to influence and so in some sense, for other people, the person continues to function almost as if alive.

+“Have you read a book and then only learned afterwards that its author has died a few years back?
+Did it matter?

-Sadly, being not dead in the eyes of others is not a substitute for the continued I experience, the state of us experiencing ourselves.
-We feel that this would be lost even though we understand that after our deaths there will not be anything to experience the cessation of the I. We can distract ourselves from this dread by focusing on Others, and be diluted by/into this focus, but this may offer only temporary relief and may prevent us from learning from facing our fear.
+“Sadly, being not dead in the eyes of others is not a substitute for the Experience, the state of us experiencing ourselves.
+We feel that this would be lost even though we understand that after our deaths there will not be anything to experience the cessation of the I. We can distract ourselves from this dread by focusing on Others, and be diluted by and into this focus, but this may offer temporary relief only, and will prevent us from learning from facing our fear.”

-#
+# ***

 While in our everyday lives most things obey classical physics, it is now well understood that it is just an approximation of physical processes that are relatively slow and low energy.
 Quantum processes are still there, but we usually don't need them to explain things, just as we don't need an interferometer to bake a cake.

 Yet Quantum Mechanics poses basic questions about our reality.
-One famous interpretation of why everything behaves like a wave and can be in multiple places and states at once until we look at it when it "collapses", is Everett's many-world theorem, which basically states that this collapse is merely apparent as everything can be in multiple states and places at once, but since it includes us, we only see one of the possibilities.
+One famous interpretation of why everything behaves like a wave and can be in multiple places and states at once until we look at it when it “collapses,” is Everett's many-world theorem, which basically states that this collapse is merely apparent as everything can be in multiple states and places at once, but since it includes us, we only see one of the possibilities.
 That is, there are many parallel worlds, and they somehow contain all possibilities and configurations.

-This idea has inspired many novels and movies that use alternative realities in their plots, and one cannot help but wonder if one could cheat death this way, as even if we die in one world, surely it's possible that we continue to exist, and so there will be an alternative world where all is still well.
+This idea has inspired many novels and movies that use alternative realities in their plots, and one cannot help but wonder if one could cheat death this way, as even if we die in one world, surely it’s possible that we continue to exist, and so there will be an alternative world where all is still well.

 Sadly the latest research into Quantum Mechanics and how it gives rise to the classical world seems to suggest that this is not so.

-No, it is not the case that the collapse is a real thing induced by something with a consciousness looking at the world (approximately the Copenhagen interpretation) - as expected, since consciousness is not something that is a special physical thing.
+No, it is not the case that the collapse is a real thing induced by something with a consciousness looking at the world (approximately the Copenhagen interpretation of Quantum Mechanics) - as expected, since consciousness is not something that is a special physical thing.

 Instead, quantum Darwinism suggests that non-classical configurations that are permissible in Quantum Mechanics (like a football being in a superposition of being in two different places) very quickly deteriorate into stable states (which happen to be permissible classical states) when they interact with the myriad of particles that surround us.
 So it is not really someone looking at (measuring) a system that causes it to collapse into a normal, classical state, but its interacting with a big environment.
 In a sense, the environment keeps measuring everything which forces everything into becoming classical.